dendronhq/dendron-site/vault/dendron.roadmap.project.n.backlog.org-mode.md

 ## Details

-This project discusses how to best incorporate org-mode functionality into dendron
+This project discusses how to best incorporate org-mode functionality into Dendron

 ## Proposals